Concatenation: Concatenation of sets of strings

 In this context, sets of strings are often referred to as formal languages.
 The concatenation operator is usually expressed as simple juxtaposition (as with multiplication).

 Algebraic properties

-The strings over an alphabet, with the concatenation operation, form an associative algebraic structure with identity element the null string—a free monoid.
+The strings over an alphabet, with the concatenation operation, form an associative algebraic structure called a free monoid.
+The identity element is the null string.

-Sets of strings with concatenation and alternation form a semiring, with concatenation (*) distributing over alternation (+); 0 is the empty set and 1 the set consisting of just the null string.
+Sets of strings with concatenation and alternation form a semiring, with concatenation distributing over alternation.
+The identity for alternation (the 0 element) is the empty set and identity for concatenation (the 1 element) is the set containing just the null string.